UG-Team-Data-Science/outlines-ocr-guidance/README.md

 ### Integers and states

-Outlines uses integer states, so there's a this little gem to translate those into the three (actually 5, we ommited `write_field` and `field_pos` for simplicity) states aforementioned.
+Outlines uses integer states, so there's a little gem to translate those into the three (actually 6, we ommited `previous_end`, `write_field` and `field_pos` for simplicity) states aforementioned.
 The (sub)states include:

     * `write_field`: writing a field, e.g. `' - name: '` or writing a substring from the source text.
     * `field`: which field we're currently at
     * `field_pos`: how many tokens of the current field have been written, only 'used' if `write_field`.
     * `start` and `end`, the span of the first 'legal' occurrence of the generated substring of the current field.
 'Illegal' would for example be going back in the source text.
+For example, if the span is the fist occurence of `'may'`
+    * `previous_end`, to enforce consequtive spans aren't too far appart, such that large bodies of text aren't skipped if `max_skip` is specified.

-For example, if the span is the fist occurence of `'may'` in the example, then this tells the LLM it may continue with `' 4313...'` or with `' 12th 20...'`.
+in the example, then this tells the LLM it may continue with `' 4313...'` or with `' 12th 20...'`.
 This also means that as soon as the LLM generates `'may 1'`, the span 'jumps' and moves to the second occurence of `'may'` by skipping a bunch of source text.

 These states are encoded and decoded into and from integers using integer division, modulo, and multiplication with the maximum values of these states.